Stanton, Kentucky: Education

 Public education in Stanton is administered by Powell County School District.
 The district operates Bowen Elementary School, Stanton Elementary School, Powell County Middle School, Powell County High School, and Powell County Alternative School.

 Stanton has a lending library, the Powell County Public Library.

 Government

 Stanton is governed by a Mayor–council form of government.
-The current mayor is Dale Allen.
+The current mayor is Willie Means.

 The representative body of the city of Stanton is the city council.
-The council members include: Dixie Lockard, Margarita Arnett, Pam McIntosh Tipton, Charlotte Estes, Linville Bellamy, and Tommy Mays.
+The council members include: Jenell Brewer, Dixie Lockard, Mark Merriman, Rhonda Roe, Tara Gilbert-Wells, and Tommy Mays.

 The Stanton Police Department (SPD) is a 24-hour department.
-The current Chief of Police is Arthur Lacy.
+The current Chief of Police is Grant Faulkner.
 SPD is a fully functioning police department that is involved in multiple facets of the community and other law enforcement agencies in the area including Clay City Police Department, Powell County Sheriffs Office, Kentucky State Police, surrounding county agencies, and federal agencies.